Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 ### Token Usage

 End users automatically acquire fermats by receiving bitcoins into a Fermat wallet of their own.
-They can go back to bitcoin by transfering fermats into a Bitcoin wallet.
+They can go back to bitcoins by transfering fermats into a Bitcoin wallet.

-Fermat tokes are necesary for users to pay for three things:
+Fermat tokens are necessary for users to pay for three things:

 #### Communication